-Sanitation workers damage man’s car while collecting trash, leave ‘garbage juice’ and drive off
+Dash cam video captures NYC sanitation workers damaging man’s car while collecting trash, spilling ‘garbage juice’ and driving off

 As you’ll see in the video, when the sanitation workers left, there were dings in the hood, paint is missing, and some of the scratches are down to the metal.

-Tisch took the car to a body shop which estimated it will cost more than $1,800 to repair and repaint the affected areas.
+Tisch took the car to a body shop, which estimated it will cost more than $1,800 to repair and repaint the affected areas.
 He has submitted a claim for reimbursement with the New York City Department of Finance.
 He also wrote to the Department of Sanitation.

 "Those who did this damage should be held responsible," Tisch said.
 A department spokesperson tells PIX11 News the incident is being investigated and the workers may face disciplinary action.
 We’ll keep you posted.

-Our report also contains video of two other incidents in which Tisch’s hundred dollar dash cam saved him thousands.
+Our report also contains video of two other incidents in which Tisch's $100 dash cam saved him thousands.

 If you’ve got a story for me, send an email to whatashame@pix11.com or contact me on Facebook or Twitter.